-To what extent was – and is – the Holocaust present in post-war and contemporary public debates about decolonisation and reconciliation, and how does it affect the articulation of racist and anti-racist politics?
+To what extent was – and is – the Holocaust present in post-war and contemporary public debates about decolonisation and reconciliation?
+How does it affect the articulation of racist and anti-racist politics?

 How did the Holocaust change perceptions of Jewish people in Australia, and other “racialised” groups who responded to the legacy of Nazism in light of their own histories of suffering and exclusion?

 From Cooper to the present, these questions remain relevant and pressing.